-As algorithmic trading becomes more and more popular amongst traders, the important thing to understand is that the absolute key is to know how automatic trading system we are going to use works.
-The same thing as in manual trading – we need to know what are exact rules of any strategy to use it wisely, know its possibilities.
+As algorithmic trading becomes more and more popular amongst traders, the important thing to understand is that the absolute key is to know how the automatic trading system we are going to use works.
+The same thing as in manual trading – we need to know are exact rules of any strategy to use it wisely, and know its possibilities.

 Many people who are new in algo trading start to pursue their dreams of fast getting rich after they saw some impressive results from someone else.
-Someone who is already experienced in these and know what he is doing very well.
+Someone who is already experienced in these and knows what he is doing very well.
 The path to success is never short or easy, also in algo trading – so you shouldn’t think that using someone else settings will work well for you too all the time, much better idea is to understand how to optimise the cBots yourself to give best results according to your needs.

 A much better idea is to start your algo trading journey with Neptune bots and this is what this article is about – to help you understand how it works, how to optimise it in a wise way to save your time, protect you from some over-optimisation struggles and make things simple and fun.